acidburn0zzz/Curvy/README.md

     No matter what the attribute, Curvy accepts the same value type.

         A width example: data-curvy-width="default 300 16 1200 5"

+        Another width example: curvy-width="tanh 4:3 20% 16:9 15%"

     The first element in the attribute value is the curve type.
 The default curve is the derivitive of ln(x) or 1/x.
-The other four attribute values are the beginning and end of the curve you would like an element to follow.
-The example above would produce a default curve that outputs a width value of 16% when the parent element (or window) is 300px wide and 5% when the parent element is 1200px wide.
+The other four attribute values are the begining and end of the curve you would like an element to follow.
+The first example above would produce a default curve that outputs a width value of 16% when the parent element (or window) is 300px wide and 5% when the parent element is 1200px wide.
+The second example sets a 20% width when the screen or parent width-to-height ratio is 4:3 and 15% when the ratio is 16:9.

         To Clarfiy the Above example one more time: